Cat lying on grass

 Philodendron

-This plant contains insoluble calcium oxalate crystals, similar to other plants of the arum family.
-When bitten, some of the main active ingredients are released into the mouth and throat, causing irritation in the mucous membrane.
+This plant contains insoluble calcium oxalate crystals52, similar to other plants of the arum family.
+When bitten, some of the main active ingredients are released into the mouth and throat, causing irritation in the mucous membrane53.
 Eating larger quantities of the plant causes discomfort in the gastrointestinal tract and attacks the heart.

-Consequences: Drooling, burning in the mouth, difficulty swallowing, diarrhoea, vomiting, heart arrhythmia, kidney problems, muscle twitching, liver damage, cramps.
+Consequences: Drooling, burning in the mouth, difficulty swallowing, diarrhoea, vomiting, heart arrhythmia, kidney problems, muscle twitching, liver damage, cramps54.

 Rhododendron